-Tiredness for example is often a reason for missed meals, but this will of course perpetuate the situation and worsen fatigue.
-Feeling stressed by an over-filled schedule is another possible reason.
-Depending on who organises your schedule, dealing with this factor may mean having an honest conversation with your boss, or creating space in your own diary to eat each day.
+Being too tired to cook for example, is often a reason for missing meals, but this will of course perpetuate the situation and worsen fatigue.
+Feeling overwhelmed and out of time is another possible reason.
+Depending on who organises your schedule, dealing with this may mean having an honest conversation with your boss, or creating space in your own diary to eat meals each day.

-Eating too quickly can trigger all kinds of digestive problems: from indigestion and bloating, to pain, cramps, and Irritable Bowel Syndrome symptoms.
+Eating on the run and eating too quickly can trigger all kinds of digestive problems: from indigestion and bloating, to pain, cramps, and Irritable Bowel Syndrome symptoms.

 To start a new simple habit of self-nourishment, kindness and care, try one or more of these 5 steps this week;